MyCryptoHQ/support.mycrypto.com/src/content/security/mycrypto-protips-how-not-to-get-scammed-during-ico.md

 "category"    : "Security & Phishing",
 "description" : "Security & Phishing",
 "date_published" : "2017-07-05T08:00:00+08:00",
-"date_modified"  : "2018-02-28T08:00:00+08:00"
+"date_modified"  : "2018-11-30T08:00:00+08:00"
 }

 ---%

 ### Below are some tips to reduce the risk of you losing your hard-earned coins.

 1. Install [EtherSecurityLookup](https://chrome.google.com/webstore/detail/ethersecuritylookup/bhhfhgpgmifehjdghlbbijjaimhmcgnf?hl=en-GB) if you use Twitter, and either [EtherAddressLookup](https://chrome.google.com/webstore/detail/etheraddresslookup/pdknmigbbbhmllnmgdfalmedcmcefdfn) or [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn) if you use MyCrypto or other crypto-related sites.
 These warn you if you go to a malicious website.

-2. Did you just get sent a link to a token sale, MyCrypto, etherdelta, Shapeshift, or Ebay? **Don't click it!** Instead, search for that service on Google.
+2. Did you just get sent a link to a token sale, MyCrypto, EtherDelta, Shapeshift, or Ebay? **Don't click it!** Instead, search for that service on Google.
 Click the top one **that is not an ad.**

 3. You **do not** have to enter your private key for an airdrop.
 Don't enter your private key on random sites!